Skip to main content

 About

-Dr. Leah Robinson is a professor of Movement Science at the University of Michigan School of Kinesiology.
-She is director of the Child Movement, Activity, and Developmental Health Laboratory (CMAH) and Assistant Director of the Michigan Institute for Clinical Health Research (MICHR) KL2 Program
+Dr. Leah Robinson is a professor of movement science at the University of Michigan School of Kinesiology.
+She is director of the Child Movement, Activity, and Developmental Health Laboratory (CMAH) and assistant director of the Michigan Institute for Clinical Health Research (MICHR) KL2 Program.

 Dr. Robinson's research agenda takes a developmental approach to three complementary areas: motor skill acquisition/coordination, physical activity, and developmental health in pediatric populations.
 She seeks to understand the underlying mechanisms of motor skill acquisition because these salient skills are needed to be physically active across the lifespan.
 Her work also explores the association of motor skills/coordination to health-related constructs and the effects of motor skill interventions on developmental and behavioral health outcomes.
 Overall, her research explores how motor skill interventions contribute to children’s developmental trajectories.